-- (a) First occasion the employee will receive an inspection report. - (b) Second occasion within a 12-month period the employee will receive a letter of reprimand that will be placed in the employee's personnel file for one year. - (c) Subsequent occurrences within a 12-month period may result in progressive disciplinary action that may include a suspension without pay.
+- (a) First occasion the employee will receive an inspection report. - (b) Second occasion within a 12-month period the employee will receive a letter of reprimand that will be placed in the employee's Personnel File. - (c) Subsequent occurrences within a 12-month period may result in progressive disciplinary action that may include a suspension without pay.